ebrunso/Starting_Projects/README.md

 MainActivity.java, multiDimensionalArray.java, checkAnagram.java,
 fizzBuzz.java, isitaPalindrome.java, animalDuplicates.java

+Run the MainActivity.java file after all files are compiled.

 1. Create a function to print the duplicates in a list of strings public void findDuplicates(List<String> strings){};